emailspelledwrong/FlaPyDoNG/README.md

 # Docker
 The project template is deployed as two separate Docker containers, spun up using a docker-compose file.

 Container "nginx" holds the nginx reverse-proxy.
-The job of this container is to expose ports 80 & 443 (no cert yet) on localhost (127.0.0.1), and pass requests to the "soshaly" container.
+The job of this container is to expose ports 80 & 443 (no cert yet) on localhost (127.0.0.1), and pass requests to the "frontend" container.

-The "soshaly" container generates & serves the root web page, and the API web page back to the "nginx" container.
+The "frontend" container generates & serves the root web page, and the API web page back to the "nginx" container.

-The network that the two containers share is called "soconet".
+The network that the two containers share is called "grapevine".

 # Nginx Container
 This container is built & configured by the docker-compose.yml and the default.conf files.
 It causes ports 80 & 443 to be exposed on localhost.
 (You'll have to generate your own SSL Certificate).

-Nginx is configured to be a reverse-proxy that accepts requests the browser, and passes them to the soshaly container, on port 8000 via their private network, soconet.
+Nginx is configured to be a reverse-proxy that accepts requests the browser, and passes them to the frontend container, on port 8000 via their private network, grapevine.

 # soshaly Container
 This container is loaded using Gunicorn (I may switch this to uwsgi at some point, but I couldn't get it to work right away).
 It's bound to port 8000 on the private container network.